ForthHub/fep-recognizer/terms-and-datatypes.md

 (In this section, "descriptor" means "token descriptor")

-A descriptor is specilized to a tuple having some particular notation only.
+A descriptor is specilized to a tuple having some particular signature only.

-A descriptor may be the execution token for the corresponding translator.
+NB: A token translator can play role of the descriptor.

 #### XY.3.1.x Fully qualified token